 2. Treat faders.
 My preference is CAIG DeoxIT.
 The reasoning for this is that many other lubricants are thicker, which stay greasy and seem to trap dirt, where the DeoxIT evaporates “almost” totally, leaving a conductive coating on the contacts.

-4. I have been fairly successful using this method.
+4. I’ve been fairly successful using this method.
 Sometimes though, faders “just flat wear out” and no amount of cleaning will revive them.
 These worn faders will be among the first to go “scratchy” following a cleaning.

-5. One extra item… I have observed several instances where the knob was pushed onto the fader so hard that it scraped along the front panel and rare occasions where such downward force was applied to the knob that the fader itself was damaged.
+5. One extra item… I’ve observed several instances where the knob was pushed onto the fader so hard that it scraped along the front panel and rare occasions where such downward force was applied to the knob that the fader itself was damaged.
 Take care replacing the knobs.

-And, for more great information on cleanign consoles, check out the article Zen & The Art Of Mixing Console Cleaning & Maintenance.
+And, for more great information on cleanign consoles, check out Properly Cleaning Mixing Console Faders and Zen & The Art Of Mixing Console Cleaning & Maintenance.